iturdikulov/notes/how_to_study_or_learn.md

 # How to study or learn

-TODO: flashcards are not ideal, need to review
+- [ ] flashcards are not ideal, need to review

 > Education is a **purposeful activity** directed at **achieving certain aims**, such as transmitting knowledge or fostering skills and character traits.
 These aims may include the development of understanding, rationality, kindness, and honesty.